Leonberger Health Panel

-The tests for LPN1 and LPN2 do not account for all confirmed or suspected cases of laryngeal paralysis and polyneuropathy.
-Until additional DNA-base test(s) are developed, the only way to confirm a suspected diagnosis of LPN in dogs that test free of the LPN1 and LPN2 mutations is via a nerve and muscle biopsy.
+The tests for LPN1, LPN2, and LPPN3 do not account for all confirmed or suspected cases of laryngeal paralysis and polyneuropathy.
+Until additional DNA-based test(s) are developed, the only way to confirm a suspected diagnosis of laryngeal paralysis is via laryngoscopy and/or nerve conduction study; polyneuropathy is diagnosed via a nerve and muscle biopsy.

-Dogs showing clinical signs of polyneuropathy may qualify for free LPN1 and LPN2 testing.
+Dogs showing clinical signs of polyneuropathy may qualify for free LPN1, LPN2, and LPPN3 testing.
 Special forms and instructions, as well as pre-approval, are required for free testing.
-Please e-mail firstname.lastname@example.org to see if your dog may be eligible.
+Please e-mail [email protected] to see if your dog may be eligible.

 Please use Adobe Acrobat Reader to view, complete, save and print the forms.
 You can download versions of Adobe Acrobat Reader directly from Adobe.